qidi-community/Plus4-Wiki/content/add-additional-cameras/README.md

 This can free up several USB ports for other use.

-I have a UGREEN USB 3.0 Hub (https://www.amazon.com/dp/B0CD1BHXPZ)working with three cameras (two Creality Nebula Cameras and one stock camera)
+I have a UGREEN USB 3.0 Hub (https://www.amazon.com/dp/B0CD1BHXPZ) working with three cameras (two Creality Nebula Cameras and one stock camera).
+My hub is affixed within printer with 3M VHB adhesive tape.

 If you use a USB hub, be mindful of the camera paths.
 They must be unique to each camera, and you may need to use path_by_hardware filepaths.